ADolbyB/flipper-zero-files/README.md

-# Flipper Zero Files
+# Flipper Zero Files 2.0

+## Update: 07/07/2023

+I have added an additional folder `orig-with-readmes` to the repo that contains all the original files I collected from various other GitHub repos so that proper context and credit be given to those sources.

-This is a collection of files I cleaned up and organized for use with the Flipper Zero device.
+The `cleaned-CFW` folder is just the renamed `CFW-FW-Archive` Folder.
+This folder has been cleaned to get rid of non-flipper device files (like `README.md`, `*.jpg` and `*.txt` files.), and is a collection of files I cleaned up and organized for use with the Flipper Zero device.
 I am running CFW Release FW.
 Files that I did not create myself were gathered from sources I have linked to here.
-Everything I've collected so far is in the `CFW-FW-Archive` Folder.
-This folder has been cleaned to get rid of non-flipper device files (like `README.md`, `*.jpg` and `*.txt` files.)

-I have also included some of my own files from devices I scanned with my own FZ & their associated information in the `MyFiles` Folder.
+I have also included some of my own files from devices I scanned with my own FZ & their associated information in the `zero-my-files` Folder.

 ## Flipper Repo Sources: